Garrana/MEAArc/README.md

           Azure Policy ( Basic )
           Update Management

-   5- Identifying potential additional use cases for the on-boarded servers including but not limited to
+   5- Identifying potential additional (optional) use cases for the on-boarded servers including but not limited to

           Azure Policy ( advanced )
           Azure Monitor